-Currently the database contains data on injury-related deaths for Virginia residents for the period of 1999 to 2015 and injury-related hospitalizations for the period of 1999 to 2014.
+Currently the database contains data on injury-related deaths and hospitalizations for Virginia residents for the period of 1999 to 2016.
 VOIRS will be updated periodically as new data become available.

 For more information about VOIRS or to request additional injury and violence data, please contact VOIRS@vdh.virginia.gov.